OxSnosh/St8Kraft/docs/index.md

 function settings(address _countryMinter, address _bombers, address _fighters, address _fightersMarket1, address _treasury, address _infrastructure, address _resources, address _improvements1) public
 ```

+_this function is only callable by the contract owner
+this function will be called immediately after contract deployment in order to set contract pointers_

 ### idToOwnerFightersMarket

 ```solidity